 Make Sure Your Assumptions are Still True

-Many large companies that have enjoyed success in their market (we can call them incumbents) are finding themselves overtaken by nimbler, usually smaller, organizations (disruptors) that react much more quickly to changing consumer behavior.
+Many large companies that have enjoyed success in their market (we can call them incumbents) are finding themselves overtaken by nimbler, usually smaller, organizations (disruptors) that react much more quickly to changes in consumer behavior.
 Their large size isn’t necessarily the root of the problem – Netflix is no longer a small company, for example.
 As Cockcroft sees it, the main cause of difficulty for industry incumbents is that they’re operating under business assumptions that are no longer true.
 Or, as Will Rogers put it,

 Of course, you have to make assumptions as you formulate a business model, and then it makes sense to optimize your business practices around them.
 The danger comes from sticking with assumptions after they’re no longer true, which means you’re optimizing on the wrong thing.
 That’s when you become vulnerable to industry disruptors who are making the right assumptions and optimizations for the current business climate.